-This recipe is for the small, commonly available dried Black-Eyed Pea, known as the “California Blackeye” – if you have one the larger heirloom varieties available throughout the south, you may need a little more water and cooking time.
+This recipe is for the small, commonly available dried Black-Eyed Pea, known as the “California Blackeye.”
+I order some every year from Rancho Gordo bean company.
+If you have one the larger heirloom varieties available throughout the south, you may need a little more water and cooking time.

 If you’re looking for a New Year’s day cocktail recipe too, I suggest a Bloody Caesar.
 Hair of the dog + party in a glass is bound to bring good luck too, don’t you think?